ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of showers and thunderstorms between 1pm and 2pm.
-Partly sunny.
+         <h3>Today</h3>A slight chance of showers and thunderstorms between 1pm and 4pm.
+Mostly sunny.
 High near 79, with temperatures falling to
          around 76 in the afternoon.
-South wind 13 to 16 mph, with gusts as high as 29 mph.
+South southwest wind 13 to 16 mph, with gusts as high as 26 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms between midnight and 5am, then showers and thunderstorms likely.
+         <h3>Tonight</h3>A slight chance of rain showers between midnight and 3am, then a chance of showers and thunderstorms between 3am and 5am,
+         then showers and thunderstorms likely.
 Mostly cloudy.
-Low
-         around 62, with temperatures rising to around 65 overnight.
-South southwest wind 12 to 15 mph, with gusts as high as 25 mph.
-         Chance of precipitation is 70%.<br></div>
+Low around 62, with temperatures rising to around 65 overnight.
+South southwest wind 10 to 15 mph, with gusts as high as 25 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Showers and thunderstorms before noon, then a chance of showers and thunderstorms.
 Mostly cloudy.
 High near 73, with temperatures
          falling to around 66 in the afternoon.
-West southwest wind 9 to 14 mph, with gusts as high as 23 mph.
+Southwest wind 10 to 14 mph, with gusts as high as 23 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>A slight chance of rain showers before midnight.
-Partly cloudy, with a low around 42.
-North northwest wind 2 to 8 mph.
-Chance
+         <h3>Saturday Night</h3>A slight chance of showers and thunderstorms before midnight.
+Mostly cloudy, with a low around 42.
+Northwest wind 2 to 10
-         of precipitation is 20%.<br></div>
+         mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">